 There are many similarities and many differences between commercial roofing and residential roofing.
 It is no surprise that commercial buildings are much different than residential buildings for a variety of reasons.
 Commercial buildings are often much larger, with different footprints that are required to sustain the larger building frames.
 While there are similarities between the two, commercial roofing is much more demanding.
 Therefore, the projects differ quite wildly.
 Commercial roofing is a beast in itself!
 To help, the following examines the vast differences between the two types of roofing projects.
 As a result, this info ideally provides a better understanding of what truly goes into a commercial roofing project.

-Size and Scope
+Size and Scope of Commercial Roofing Projects

 Bidding and Permitting

 With commercial projects, there is often a bidding process that occurs between a certain amount of contractors.
-This differs from an average homeowner shopping around, where builders will weigh their options based upon many factors, from licensing, to price, and overall quality.
-Permitting for commercial properties is also different than residential roofing permits, which further adds to the differences between the two types of projects.
+This differs from an average homeowner shopping around.
+In commercial roofing projects builders weigh their options based upon many factors.
+For example, from licensing, to price, and overall quality, builders look for more specific responses from roofing contractors.
+Permitting for commercial properties is also different than residential roofing permits.
+As a result, this adds to the differences between the two types of projects.
 For the most part, a roof is a roof when it comes to keeping water out of a structure.
 Commercial roofing requires a much different skillset and application process than a traditional asphalt roofed home.